edprybylko/HyperVSecLab/README.md

-## HyperVSecLab - Disposable Security Lab
+## HyperVSecLab - Security lab w/ disposable VMs and mobile-device monitoring

 A modular, Qubes-inspired virtual lab for Windows 11 using Hyper-V, pfSense, Xubuntu, and Tailscale VPN — designed to sandbox suspicious files, monitor host and mobile network traffic, and forward real-time alerts directly to your Windows desktop.